-As a business owner, you’re undoubtedly receiving offers for business loans coming in the mail, e-mail (including spam), advertised on-line, or even from telemarketers.
+As a business owner, you’re undoubtedly receiving offers for business loans coming in the mail, e-mail (including spam), advertised online, or even from telemarketers.
 You’re probably seeing what seems like a long list of alternatives put in front of you.
 All these people reaching out to you seem to offer somewhat similar things, and they all seem to want your business.
 Perhaps some of these offers would be of interest to you – after all, sometimes a short-term loan would be useful in helping you meet your business goals, and maybe you don’t have the time available or information at hand, or the ability to wait, to deal with your bank or credit union.
 In such a situation, considering a loan from one of these entities that advertised to you in one way or another may be compelling.

-In the advertisements you’ll see a lot of promises.
+In the advertisements, you’ll see a lot of promises.
 Words like “Fast” and “Guaranteed Approval” and “Lowest Rate” will all appear.
 Anything that sounds too good or too easy to be true probably is.
 Can you trust these people?
 How do you know who you’re really dealing with?

 The first thing you should know when you’re looking at these offerings is whether or not the company is really a lender.
 Often they are not, so it’s important to know truly who they are and what their motivation is.
 I like to categorize the players in the market into three general categories:

-1) Direct lenders
+1) Direct Lenders

 People or firms who, as their profession, help coordinate the relationship between clients and potential lenders.
-Most brokers coordinate financing for a living, and are professionals who will attempt to match clients with the lender that is best for them and their circumstance.
+Most brokers coordinate financing for a living and are professionals who will attempt to match clients with the lender that is best for them and their circumstance.
 Like in any industry, there are good brokers (well connected, and who take the client’s interests to heart) and some who don’t act with the same professionalism.
 A good broker can be an asset.
 If they get to know you and your business, and they have a good history/trusted relationship with the lenders they work with, they can often help convince the lender to take a closer look at a deal they may have otherwise turned down;

 People or firms who are solely in the business of lead generation from websites or direct marketing campaigns.
-Often their only goal is to identify a list of businesses that may have interest in a loan, and selling that list off to lenders willing to purchase it.
+Often their only goal is to identify a list of businesses that may have an interest in a loan, and selling that list off to lenders willing to purchase it.
 Usually, they market using telemarketing campaigns or send unsolicited emails.
 Very often, they’ll haveUS-based phone numbers and addresses.

 Aggregators often appear in their advertisements to be lenders.
 In fact, they’re not lenders at all – they are marketing firms hoping to collect all your personal information as a lead source.
 These firms then sell your information (the “lead”) to